STRATEGIC PLANNING UPDATE

 Three teams have been assembled and have a leader(s) who have stepped up to help us take practical steps toward this goal:

-- Increasing Personal Connection in the Assimilation Process - Led by John Zanker and Greg DeVore.
+- Increasing Personal Connection - Led by John Zanker and Greg DeVore.
 This team already has great ideas on how to make Starting Point more effective in its effort, more equipped to communicate key information, and more intentional in its volunteer training.
 One key next step for this team will be meeting with the new Director of Connections in July.

 - Equipping the Congregation to Connect - Led by Jon Dixon.
 This team is working on ideas to implement in Core Groups to help them engage new people.
 They are also considering placing floaters in the Worship Center Lobby of the South Hills Campus to help with welcoming and connection.
 They are also taking a good look at the Section Shepherd role and how that can be adapted to increase connection.